-Application for exemption and other services17 must be made online via Automated Student Request Module via the Student Administration System (SAS) webpage.
+Application for exemption and other services13 must be made online via Automated Student Request Module via the Student Administration System (SAS) webpage.
 Note: Students granted exemption without credit due to CAPE should register for Level I replacement course(s) of their choosing.

-Anti-requisites are courses that cannot be taken together for credit.
+- 16. Anti-Requisites: These are courses that cannot be taken together for credit.
 Students are urged to view the complete list of anti-requisite courses in PART IV of this Handbook.
-For example, Psychology Majors are not to register for SOCI1001-Introduction to Social Research because they are required to do PSYC1005 and PSYC1006 as their first year research courses.
-As a result, anywhere SOCI1001-Introduction to Social Research appears as a pre-requisite, Psychology Majors can select that course once they have the psychology equivalent.
+For example, Psychology Majors are not to register for SOCI1001- Introduction to Social Research because they are required to do PSYC1005 and PSYC1006 as their first year research courses.
+As a result, anywhere SOCI1001-Introduction to Social Research appears as a pre-requisite, Psychology Majors can select that course once they have the psychology equivalent. - 17.
+Full-time and part-time students may register for a maximum of 30 credits (10 courses) and 18 credits (6 courses) in an academic year, respectively.
+See Full-time and Part-time Regulations in Part III of this Handbook.

-17 See Appendix V for list of services provided by the Faculty and departmental offices.
+13 See Appendix IV for list of services provided by the Departments and the Faculty Office.